Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ferret Overview

-The domestic ferret, a member of the Mustelidae family, has spent more than 2,000 years in captivity.
+The domestic ferret, a member of the Mustelidae family, has spent more than 2,000 years as a domesticated animal.
 Ferrets were once mainly used for hunting, but they are now popular pets worldwide.
-Ferrets are physically similar to cats and come in various colors, including white, chocolate, cinnamon, and sable.
+Ferrets are physically somewhat similar to cats and come in various colors, including white, chocolate, cinnamon, and sable.

 The season affects the color and thickness of a ferret’s coat, which darkens and thickens in the winter and lightens and sheds in the summer.
 Ferrets require a lot of space to stay active, healthy, and happy.
 They can live indoors or outdoors, but it’s best to keep two neutered ferrets in the same enclosure since they’re sociable animals.
 Because they are predators, they shouldn’t be kept with other small pets like rabbits.